-Setting up a VPN (Virtual Private Network) is critical for companies that need to ensure secure remote access to their corporate network.
-VPN SSL (Secure Sockets Layer) is one of the most popular options for this purpose, providing security and privacy to data traffic over the Internet.
+Setting up a VPN (Virtual Private Network) is essential for companies that need to guarantee secure remote access to their corporate network.
+SSL (Secure Sockets Layer) VPN is one of the most popular options for this purpose, providing security and privacy for data traffic over the internet.

-O Fortigate is one of the most widely used network appliances for SSL VPN configuration, offering a variety of security and network management features.
+O Fortigate is one of the most widely used pieces of network equipment for SSL VPN configuration, offering a variety of security and network management features.
 However, this configuration can be a complex and challenging process for inexperienced users.

-In this guide, we will explain step by step how to set up a VPN SSL on Fortigate, from creating the SSL certificate to setting up security policies.
-The goal is to provide readers with the information needed to successfully set up an SSL VPN on Fortigate, ensuring security of remote connections.
+In this guide, we'll explain step by step how to set up a SSL VPN on Fortigate, from creating the SSL certificate to defining security policies.
+The aim is to provide readers with the information they need to successfully set up an SSL VPN on Fortigate, guaranteeing the security of the VPN. security of remote connections.

 SSL VPN: Web Mode and Tunnel Mode

-SSL VPN is a popular solution for securely connecting remote users to the corporate network.
+SSL VPN is a popular solution for connecting remote users to the corporate network securely.
 There are two SSL VPN connection modes: Web Mode and Tunnel Mode.
-In Web Mode, the user accesses applications and services via a web browser without installing additional software.
+In Web Mode, the user accesses applications and services via a web browser, without the need to install additional software.
 In Tunnel Mode, the user uses client software to establish a VPN connection and access the network more fully.
 Each mode has its advantages and disadvantages, and the choice depends on the specific needs of each organization.

-How to Create and Edit SSL VPN Portal
+How to Create and Edit the SSL VPN Portal

 Web Mode is easier to use and can be accessed from any device with Internet access, while Tunnel Mode offers greater security and control over the VPN connection.
-The right choice of connection mode is critical to ensure the security and efficiency of your corporate network.
+The correct choice of connection mode is fundamental to ensuring the security and efficiency of your corporate network.

-For users connecting via Tunnel Mode, traffic to the Internet will also pass through FortiGate, allowing security scans to be applied to that traffic.
+For users connecting via Tunnel Mode, traffic to the Internet will also pass through FortiGate, allowing security scans to be applied to this traffic.

 During the connection phase, the FortiGate will also check that the remote user's antivirus software is installed and up to date.
 This recipe is in the network collection FortiGate Basic.
 You can also use it as a stand-alone recipe.